Faewalk

 Dagger Shores Environment

 The northeast coast of the Unfounded is called the Dagger Shores, which got its name from the jagged coastlines and numerous peninsulas, and absolutely not by referencing the setting of some other roleplaying game that tends to be plagued by bad decisions and stuffing their feet into their big ol’ mouth.
-Staying true to its name, the Dagger Shores region hugs the Grey Ocean coastline and extends—at its widest—thirty miles until its swallowed by the northern reaches of the Unfounded’s primeval forest or meets the Windscream mountains and steppes, blocking it from the frigid winds of the Friginfrigid Tundra.
+Staying true to its name, the Dagger Shores region hugs the Grey/Gray Ocean(s) coastline and extends—at its widest—one hundred treads until its swallowed by the northern reaches of the Unfounded’s primeval forest or meets the Windscream mountains and steppes, blocking it from the frigid winds of the Friginfrigid Tundra.
 Overall, this region’s environment and climate can be best compared to medieval England, as all the best cliched fantasies are.

 Time

-The bulk of the Faewalk stories take place in the Eighth-and-a-Half age which can be summed up with this simple paragraph:
+The bulk of the Faewalk stories take place in the Eighth-and-a-Half Age, which can be summed up with this simple paragraph:

 The Discombobulation

 For whatever reason, Faewalk isn’t the most stable of realms and it is influenced by narratives more than any other existence (that Faewalkians know of).
-Stories, particularly from a plane called Earth, heavily influence the world with every media portraying Faewalk (and, for some reason, any other realm that was not named in the story) manipulating the world or spitting people into it (whether those people existed on their “home planet” or are themselves a form of story is still unknown).
-Even stories on Faewalk tend to change reality a bit and one at least one occasion authors have met their own book characters.
+Stories, particularly from a realm called Earth, heavily influence the world with every media portraying Faewalk (and, for some reason, any other realm that was not named in the story) manipulating the world or spitting people into it (whether those people existed on their “home planet” or are themselves a form of story is still unknown).
+Even stories on Faewalk tend to change reality a bit and on at least one occasion authors have met their own book characters.
 This phenomenon is called the Discombobulation.

-Discombobulation Events can be subtle or jarring, and very rarely good for the people and places caught up in them.
+Discombobulation Events can be subtle or jarring, and are very rarely good for the people and places caught up in them.
 As the world attempts to accommodate stories, people’s body are temporarily possessed (known as Avatar Syndrome) until some unknown narrative is completed or they die, and the landscape and history changes (usually temporarily, sometimes permanently) for the same mysterious purposes.

 Magic